My Diverse Hispano-Levantine Heritage

 As an adult, I look back at our family’s Hispanic culture as a beautiful and unique one—one shared by many Sephardic Jews today across the world.
 It is primarily made up of Spanish influence, with deep diverse traditions assimilated into it including those from early Arab, Turkish and other Levantine locations where these Jews had once settled.
 Today, many of my family are buried in graves (in NY, FL and CA) with tombstones written in Spanish, carved in granite using Hebrew letters, which was the tradition in old Turkey and in 20th century America; our deceased were interred by large social and burial societies with names such as La Ermandad Sefaradi (the Sephardic Brotherhood).

 Today, Sephardic Jews live across the world, and predominantly in Israel.
 Some Alfassa’s (aka Alfasa) families live in both Turkey and Israel today, and we all share a similar familial backstory.
 We maintain contact with each other.
+I have been to Spain many times, and love the country for many reasons.
 In the past 10 years, Spain has introduced a law which made any Jews with a Spanish heritage connecting them back to Spain to be eligible for Spanish citizenship.
 While the Sephardic Jews are few, our Hispanic heritage is a long and proud one.

 Recommended further reading: